CIS-566-Fall-2023/hw04-stylization/README.md

 ---|---
 ![](/Images/watercolorShader.png) | ![](/Images/watercolorShadow.png)

-*Note: I decreased the noise value for the second screenshot here to better showcase the shadow.*
+*Note: I decreased the noise value of the floor material for the second screenshot to better showcase the shadow.*

-Although there's no distinct/ complex lighting in my concept art, I experimented with multiple lights in the scene below using a basic 3-tone shader.
-Unfortunately the result was not satisfying so I decided to not incorporate multi-lights support in my final stylized render.
+Although there's no distinct/ complex lighting in my concept art, I experimented with multiple lights in the scene using a basic 3-tone shader.
+Unfortunately the result was not satisfying so I decided to not incorporate multi-lights support in my stylized render.

 ![](/Images/additionalLights.png)